October 3

 4. How Is Diabetes Diagnosed?

 Diabetes is diagnosed with different blood tests done at a laboratory.
-Many individuals actually do not experience any diabetes symptoms.
+Many individuals do not experience any diabetes symptoms.

 5. Recently I Have Been Diagnosed, What Should I Do?